Lasseignejk/DC-Notes/BackEnd/4--Routes/BasicRoutes/Routes.md

         );
     });

 This route takes in a username and password.
 Then it finds the index of the user it's going to update by comparing the usernames of everyone in the `users` array against the username passed in the `req.body`.
-Finally, it updates the password and sends back a success.
+Finally, it updates the password and sends back a success message.

 ## DELETE